-3.15.1 Plants
+3.17.1 Plants

 Brittle maidenhair fern (Adiantum tenerum) (N, E, S3): Habitat is described as sinkhole, rockland hammock, and upland hardwood forest.
 Found on limestone, limestone ledges, or soil over limestone, and on upland hardwood forest stream banks.
-This species may occur near the sinkhole east of Newnans Lake.
+This species is unlikely to occur on the Property due to the apparent absence of preferred habitat.